pedi-g/MNG/README.md

 # functional-diversity
-The R scripts used for data analysis and vidualization of a paper about functional diversity of mangrove benthic fauna.
+The R scripts used for data analysis and vidualization of the paper "Gharamani, P., Hajializadeh, P., Maghsoodi, P., Azizi, S., Ghodrati Shojaei, M., Naderloo, R. (2025).
+Macrobenthos of Natural vs. Planted Mangroves: Species Compositions and Functional Perspective.
+Marine Environmental Research. https://doi.org/10.1016/j.marenvres.2025.107525 .
+It is on functional diversity of mangrove benthic fauna.

 The included scripted are: